Hossam-H22/Shoppy-DashBoard/README.md

 <br> <br>

 ## Description
-Welcome to the Shoppy Project, an admin dashboard template built using React and Syncfusion.
+Welcome to the Shoppy Project, an admin dashboard template built using React, Tailwind, and Syncfusion.
 This template provides a comprehensive set of features for visualizing and managing your data.
 It includes various charts and visualizations, pages for orders, employees, and customers, as well as several useful apps like a calendar, kanban board, editor, and color picker.
  *<a href="https://shoppy-dashboard-dragon-h22.vercel.app" target="_blank"> Check it now⚡</a>*